IhateStevia/BPMS-java-/README.md

 Blood Pressure Monitor System (Java)

 You can download the runable jars, from runable jars folder.
-!ConnINFO.txt and id.txt need to be present in the same folder as the runable files.
+!
+ConnINFO.txt and id.txt need to be present in the same folder as the runable files.

 ConnINFO.txt: Contains the information needed to connect to an SQL database 1st line: database location ex: sql11.freesqldatabase.com:3306/sql11485186